The effort and time a company puts into building and launching a loyalty platform makes the time after launch seem like smooth sailing. Right?

-Once you’ve been operating long enough to gather some data (6 months to 1 year is a good time to start) there are different metrics you can use to gauge the success of your program.
+Once you’ve been operating long enough to gather some data (6 months to 1 year is a good timeframe) there are different metrics you can use to gauge the success of your program.
 One area to focus on is the rewards and redemptions: how are your customers utilizing the platform?

 Calculating Redemption Rates

-The rate at which customers turn points into rewards can show you several things about your redemption platform.
-Redemption rate is the proportion of all points awarded which are then redeemed.
+The rate at which customers turn points into rewards reveals several informative points about your loyalty platform.
+Redemption rate is the proportion of all points awarded, and then redeemed.
 To get this number, divide the number of points customers spend on rewards by the total number of points issued.

 There are different ways you can assign a value to your reward points when calculating redemption rate.
 In this example here, Nerdwallet uses cents per point in their breakdown of frequent flyer programs redemption values.
-Companies that heavily feature coupons get their redemption rates by dividing the number of coupons issued by the number of coupons redeemed.
+Companies who heavily feature coupons divide the number of coupons issued by the number of coupons redeemed to calculate their redemption rates.
 Another example is credit card programs which assign one point per dollar spent.
-When you know your point value then take the time to calculate your redemption rate.

 What Is A Good Redemption Rate?